pythonhacker/eulerust-project/README.md

 This repository contains Rust implementations of selected Project Euler problems, rewritten and organized using modern Rust practices.

-The primary goal of this project is not just to solve Project Euler problems, but to use them as a structured and progressive way to (re)learn Rust in a clean, idiomatic, and maintainable manner.
+The primary goal of this project is not just to solve Project Euler problems, but to use them as a structured and progressive way to learn Rust in a clean, idiomatic, and maintainable manner.

 This is ported from the older, archived repo - https://github.com/pythonhacker/project-euler-rust